strategineer/personal-website/content/blog/2024-11-16/index.md

 - Tested in GZDoom.
 - As short and simple as you can get.
 - I remember spending at least an hour or two trying to figure out how to make doors work.
-Leaving me an hour to figure everything else out.
+Leaving me an hour to map everything else.
 - At least you can finish it!

 ## [speed002.wad](/wads/speed002.wad)